visualbis/VV-Docs/docs/admin-guide/admin-functions/request-access-reports-admin.md

     </Zoom>
   </div>

-  *Screenshot: User Request option in Main Menu*
+  *User Request option in Main Menu*

 In the User Request screen, you will be able to view the list of Reports with different Request Access statuses (see Figure below).
   <div style={{textAlign: 'center'}}>